dlang-community/awesome-d/README.md

 *The people that made D the language it is.*

 * [Walter Bright](http://www.walterbright.com/) - Father of D. Walter Bright is the creator and first implementer of the D programming language and has implemented compilers for several other languages.
 * [Andrei Alexandrescu, PhD](http://erdani.com/) - C++ guru.
 Author of *The D Programming Language* and *Modern C++ Design*.
 With Walter Bright, Andrei co-designed many important features of D and authored a large part of D's standard library.
-Andrei works as a research scientist in Facebook and is now actively envangelizing D in the organization.
+Andrei works as a research scientist in Facebook and is now actively evangelizing D in the organization.
 * **YOU** - Please add your information if you've done something interesting in D. It is you, the awesome people that made D awesome.
 Also, I plan to make a request on the forum to *interview* all D contributors and complete this List.

 ## Events